 What is Heroin? – Visit the National Institute on Drug Abuse to learn more about what heroin is and how the drug affects a person’s body.
 Find out information about both the long term and short-term effects of heroin use, and where you can go to get help with heroin addiction.

 Find a Lawyer for Heroin Possession in Williamson County, TX

 If you or someone you know has been charged with heroin possession in Williamson County, Texas, or in the surrounding counties of Travis County, Burnet County, Milam County, Lee County, Bell County, Milam County, or Bastrop County, Texas, then contact attorney Michael J. Price.

-Attorney Michael J. Price is founder of Law Office of Michael J. Price and is an experienced criminal defense lawyer dedicated to fighting for the rights of criminal defendants.
-At Law Office of Michael J. Price, our attorney believes that a person is innocent until proven guilty, and he uses every skill he has to uphold that value –from filing pre-trial motions, to ensuring that search warrants are valid.
+Attorney Michael J. Price is founder of Law Office of Price & Wiggins, P.C. and is an experienced criminal defense lawyer dedicated to fighting for the rights of criminal defendants.
+At Law Office of Price & Wiggins, P.C., our attorney believes that a person is innocent until proven guilty, and he uses every skill he has to uphold that value –from filing pre-trial motions, to ensuring that search warrants are valid.

 Our office handles multiple types of drug crimes cases and have experience fighting such charges throughout Georgetown, Texas courtrooms.